Planning the visit

 Is he crazy?
 I wondered.
 How do I go this half kilometer wading through knee deep mud?

--Can they be summoned here?
+-Can they be called here?
 I asked again.

 The auto came in 10 minutes.
 As I thought, he wanted Rs.
 40 for this trip.
 Rates are always higher for tourists.
 But it was better to bear that extra cost rather than wading through the mud.
 I thought positive and soon the rate seemed to be less.